How do I connect my washing machine?

 To prevent any vibrations and noise, you have to find a suitable place for the washing machine.
 The best option is to place the washing machine on a sturdy surface.
 Are you going to place the appliance on a wooden floor?
 If so, place the washing machine in the furthest corner of the room; the room is most stable here.
 It's also important to place the washing machine near a water supply, a drain hose, and a grounded socket.
 Keep the length of the supply hose and the drain hose into account.

-2. Remove the transport bolts
+2. Remove and keep the transit bolts

-3. Connect the inlet hose
+3. Connect the supply and drain hose

 5. Connect the washing machine to a grounded socket

 After connecting the drain hose, you connect the washing machine connector to a grounded socket.
 To prevent short circuits, we recommend connecting it to a grounded socket.
 You can recognize this type of socket by the 2 metal pins on the top and bottom.
 Don't have a socket available, but do you have a pull switch instead?
 Contact an authorized electrician.

 Did you put your washing machine in the bathroom?
 Use a pull switch.
 This is a waterproof electrical connection that allows you to connect your washing machine safely, even in a damp room.
 With a pull switch, you can prevent a short circuit due to water vapor.

 7. Level the washing machine

 As a final step, you have to put the washing machine level.
 Put the washing machine in its definitive place.
 Next, put a spirit level on the washing machine.
 The washing machine almost always comes with an open-end wrench so you can adjust the legs.
 Keep adjusting the legs until the washing machine is completely level.
 Do you have a Samsung washing machine?
 Don't forget to calibrate it.